Garibaldi (fish): Role of coloration difference

-A study conducted by Caron & Rainboth in 1992, found that vibrant colorations reduce aggressive behavior that territorial fish express toward members of their own species, especially during the breeding season.
+A study conducted by Caron & Rainboth in 1992 found that vibrant colorations reduce aggressive behavior that territorial fish express toward members of their own species, especially during the breeding season.
 They tested orange and patterned orange (in addition to non-orange) as stimuli for territorial behavior in Garibaldi.
 The study found that orange was a very successful stimulus, and that adding disruptive patterns to the color orange counteracted or nullified the effect of pure orange.
 These findings support the "intraspecific camouflage" theory, or the idea that the distinct coloration of juvenile Garibaldi allows them to go unrecognized as competitors by the adults.
-However, Caron & Rainboth only tested the effect of color by using blocks of color.
-Would there be the same results with live fish?
+However, Caron & Rainboth only tested the effect of color by using blocks of color. in this study, it was not clear if the results would be the same with live fish.

-A separate study (Neal, 1993) answered this question by conducting preliminary experiments in which adult Garibaldi were exposed to live fish with various colorations.
-The result was that normal-colored juveniles were attacked more (not less as you'd expect with intraspecific camouflage) than the adult-colored juveniles.
+A separate study by Thomas J. Neal expanded on this study.
+He conducted preliminary experiments in which adult Garibaldi were exposed to live fish with various colorations.
+The result was that normal-colored juveniles were attacked more (not less, as might be expectes with intraspecific camouflage) than the adult-colored juveniles.

 A hypothesis known as "adult-habituation" could provide an alternate, theoretical basis for Garibaldi juveniles being more brightly colored than adults.
 This hypothesis proposes that the vibrant colors of the juveniles help adults get used to their presence more quickly, particularly when juveniles begin remaining within adult territories and use shelter holes too small for the adults to follow.
 The idea is that juvenile coloration works similarly to the bright coloration of poisonous organisms.
 Rather than facilitating the recognition of a deadly prey, juvenile coloration accelerated Garibaldi adults' learning to avoid wasting time and energy chasing after juvenile fish, allowing juveniles to gradually increase the amount of time they could spend foraging within the adults' territory.